BobanaS/QA-Portfolio/BugReports/BugReport.md

-In this folder is Bug report list.pdf with some bugs from https://orderific.com/qrcode-bug.
+*** In this folder, you will find the Bug Report List.pdf containing some bugs identified on https://orderific.com/qrcode-bug.

-This was task for part of our selection process.
+This task was part of the selection process.